 During assessment and planning, surveillance and evaluation data, formative assessment results, and relevant plans and research help ensure the most appropriate targeting of settings and populations and choice of intervention strategies.
 Such evidence can also unify diverse groups of stakeholders in working toward common goals.
 Evidence collected through evaluation can demonstrate effectiveness of initiatives to stakeholders, including target communities or populations, alert partners of a need to adapt plans or procedures, guide decisions about further dissemination or scaling, and provide accountability to funding organizations.

 Surveillance and Evaluation Strategies P-00507-2surv (PDF, 348 KB)

-View the objectives and full list of strategies for implementation of policy in a variety of settings..
+View the objectives and full list of strategies for implementing policy in a variety of settings.